frappe/frappe_docs/frappe_docs/www/docs/user/en/python-api/hooks.md

 	]
 ```

-## Scheduler Hooks
+## Scheduler Events

-You can use Scheduler Hooks for running tasks periodically in the background.
+You can use Scheduler Events for running tasks periodically in the background
+using the `scheduler_events` hook.

 **app/hooks.py**
 ```py